LequimeLab/detectADAM/README.md

 # **About**

-detectADAM was developed as a masters project by C. Bos under the guidance of T. Hackl, S. Lequime & S. van der Meij, while studying at the Rijksuniversiteit of Groningen 2025.
+detectADAM was developed as a masters project by C. Bos under the guidance of T. Hackl, S. Lequime & S. van der Meij, at the Rijksuniversiteit of Groningen 2025.